Intuit Art Museum: History

 A group of Chicago art enthusiasts, including Susann Craig, Robert A. Roth, and Marjorie and Harvey Freed, founded Intuit in June 1991.
 In 1995 the museum gained a physical space in the Roger Brown Home and Studio at 1926 North Halsted Street in the Lincoln Park neighborhood.
 The museum moved to a larger space in 1999, an 1874 brick building at 756 North Milwaukee Avenue which was formerly the location of the Randolph Street Gallery.
 An expansion in 2006 provided more exhibition space and the Robert A. Roth Study Center.
+From 2023–2025, Intuit Art Museum completed a 20-month, $10 million renovation and expansion that trippled its exhibition and programming space.

 Collection

-Intuit is one of the few museums in the world that exclusively shows outsider art.
+Intuit is one of the few museums in the world that exclusively shows self-taught and outsider art.
 The permanent collection includes artists such as William Hawkins, William Dawson, Minnie Evans, Howard Finster, Wesley Willis, Lee Godie, Mr. Imagination, and Joseph Yoakum.
 Like many outsider artists, the artists represented in Intuit's collections have often faced significant life challenges, such as mental illness or institutionalization.

 The museum took ownership of the contents of Henry Darger's apartment in 2000, and in 2008 opened a permanent exhibit recreating the artist's living and working space.
+The most recent renovation of the museum included refurbishing this exhibit, now on a below-ground level.